Disentangled Latent Spaces Facilitate Data-Driven Auxiliary Learning: Experiments

-For all our experiments, we fix the batch size to 32, the learning rate to $0.0005$, AdamW~\citep{loshchilov2017decoupled} as optimizer, within the PyTorch Lightning framework, on an NVIDIA RTX 3090.
-We train our disentanglement model for 40 epochs on \shapes{} and 400 epochs on the other datasets.
-Instead, all the MTL models were trained for 150 epochs.
+\paragraph{Implementation details.} Our code is written within the PyTorch Lightning framework.
+We fix the batch size to 32, the learning rate to $0.0005$, and use the AdamW~\cite{loshchilov2017decoupled} optimizer.
+The disentanglement model is trained for 40 epochs on \shapes{}~\cite{3dshapes18} and 400 epochs on \faces{}~\cite{ebner2010faces}, \cifar{}~\cite{krizhevsky2009learning}, \svhn{}~\cite{netzer2011reading}, and \cars{}~\cite{krause20133d}.
+The first quarter of the epochs is used as a warm-up period where only $\mathcal{L}_{rec}$ is active.
+The multipliers $\beta_{1}, \beta_{2}, \beta_{3}$ follow an exponential warm-up routine after the reconstruction-only phase, so that the constraints they control are gently introduced in the optimization procedure.
+The projectors $p_{i},i\in{}\{1\ldots{}k\}$ are implemented as two layers \glspl{mlp}.
+Finally, all the \gls{mtl} models are trained for 150 epochs.
+All experiments are performed on NVIDIA RTX 3090 GPUs.

-\subsection{Synthetic data}
+\subsection{Synthetic Data}

-To showcase the capabilities of our methodology, we begin our experiments with the \shapes{} dataset, a widely used benchmark in the disentanglement literature~\citep{kim2018disentangling,locatello2019disentangling,fumero2021learning}. \shapes{} is composed of six generative factors: floor hue, wall hue, object hue, scale, shape, and orientation, resulting in 480,000 images.
-To adapt it to our specific case, we treat the classification of one generative factor as the \maintask{} and pretend to have no knowledge of the others.
+To showcase the capabilities of \detaux{}, we begin our experimental validation with the \shapes{} dataset, a common benchmark in the disentanglement literature~\cite{kim2018disentangling,locatello2019disentangling,fumero2021learning}. \shapes{} comprises six generative factors: floor hue, wall hue, object hue, scale, shape, and orientation.
+It is parametrically generated through the Cartesian product between these factors, resulting in 480,000 images.
+To adapt it to our case, we treat the classification of one generative factor as the \maintask{} and pretend that we do not know the others.

-Due to the synthetic nature of the images in \shapes{}, solving classification tasks with a neural network can be excessively easy, leaving limited possibility for improvement through MTL.
+Due to the synthetic nature of the images in \shapes{}, solving a classification task with a neural network can be trivial, leaving a limited possibility for improvement through \gls{mtl}.
+Specifically, using a simple VGG16~\cite{simonyan2014very} model, we achieve perfect accuracy in each of the six possible tasks.
 Thus, to render this setting slightly more complicated, we add salt-and-pepper noise to 15\% of the image pixels.
 With the presence of noise, the classification of the object scale (4 classes) becomes challenging.
 Hence, we have chosen it as the primary task for our experiments.

-We sample pairs of images with $0.5$ probability of having the same \maintask{} label and fed these into the disentanglement model, where the encoder $f$ and the decoder $g$ are parametrized through a simple LeNet-like architecture.
-The number of subspaces $k$ is set to 10 as used in~\cite{fumero2021learning}.
+The number of subspaces $k$ is set to 10 as in~\cite{fumero2021learning}.